mmoreno43/aws_project/README.md

 Click on the **JSON** tab.

-Delete the text alredy inside that box.
+Delete the text already inside that box.
 We will be copying and pasting the following text within the box.
 The following text will allow Travis CI access to our S3 bucket, allow it to List, Read, and Write in our S3 bucket.
 You will replace example.com with your buckets name.

 ```
 {